ArchieMucharla/KMP-Search-Benchmark/README.md

 # CS 225 EC Project Summary
 Our proposed project is to implement the Knuth-Morris-Pratt (KMP) Algorithm for finding occurrences of a string pattern within a larger string.

+REMEMBER TO DELETE BUILD FOLDER !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+CAN WE DELETE ENTRY TOO??????

 # Code

-/build -- should we delete the build folder and have anyone who uses this algo just mkdir and stuff to make a new build folder?

-/data --

-/documents --

-/entry --

-/mentor --

-/src --

-/tests --

-Misc. files: .devcontainer, .vscode, .gitignore, CMakeLists.txt, Dockerfile, assignment.cmake
+All of our code can be found in `/src`.

+# Running Instructions

+Running Instructions – You should provide full instructions on how to build and run your executable, including how to define the input data and output location for each method.
+You should also have instructions on how to build and run your test suite.
+It is in your best interest to make the instructions (and the running of your executables and tests) as simple and straightforward as possible.

+# Tests

+Our tests can be found in `/tests`.

 # Data

-The test data contains data from Kaggle.com.
+The test data can be found in `/data`.
+All data was sourced from Kaggle.com.
 These are their original links:

 Spotify songs: https://www.kaggle.com/datasets/sujaykapadnis/spotify-songs